 Global Detention Project

 The Global Detention Project (GDP) is an inter-disciplinary research endeavour that investigates the role detention plays in states’ responses to global migration, with a special focus on the practices and physical infrastructures of detention.
-The project, which was initiated in October 2006 with funding from the Geneva International Academic Network, is now a part of the Graduate Institute’s Programme for the Study of Global Migration.
+The project, which was initiated in October 2006 with funding from the Geneva International Academic Network, is now a part of the Graduate Institute’s Global Migration Centre.

 Migration-related detention is the policy of detaining—typically on administrative (as opposed to criminal) grounds—asylum seekers and irregular immigrants until they can be deported, their identity established, or their claims adjudicated.
 Because many national legal systems do not have clear rules for administrative detention, migration detainees often face legal uncertainties, including lack of access to the outside world, limited possibilities of challenging detention through the courts, and/or absence of limitations on the duration of detention.